i-putu-mahendra-wijaya/cnn_202603_indonesian_food/README.md

 When first run:

 - the dataset is downloaded through `kagglehub`,
-- JPG files are copied into the local `dataset/` folder.
+- the `dataset_gambar` image folders are copied into the local `dataset/` folder.

 On later runs:

-- if JPG files already exist in `dataset/`, the notebook reuses them and skips downloading again.
+- if JPG files already exist in `dataset/`, the notebook reuses the local dataset and skips downloading again.

 ## GPU Notes